I’m a professional writer with a eulogy writing business. In this article, I’m going to show you the exact process I use

-- Connect the theme you’ve developed in the stories, memories, and introduction to their legacy
+- Connect the theme you’ve developed in the stories, memories, and introduction

 - Instead of saying, “She was loving, caring, and kind,” show how she was loving, caring and kind

 - This doesn’t need to be long; one minute is perfectly fine

-- Same as the introduction, it is good to close with a story, quote, or illustration
+- As with the introduction, it is good to close with a story, quote, or illustration

 - Your closing remarks can be between ten seconds to a minute; just a few brief sentences to wrap things up

 - End by simply saying “Thank you”

-Here are five beautiful, meaningful, and classic eulogy poems.
-You can use these in your eulogy, or find many more in our collection of 101 Funeral Poems.
+Here are five beautiful and meaningful eulogy poems.
+You can use these in your funeral speech, or find many more in our collection of 101 Funeral Poems.